A dedicated writer and digital evangelist.

 Photo: Rymden/Adobe Stock

 For crypto investors, the early days of the global pandemic weren't very kind to their wallets.
-According to data provided by the major cryptocurrency exchanges
+According to data provided by the major cryptocurrency exchanges, what happened in early March was nothing short of a financial debacle.
+In a span of two days, Bitcoin lost around 50% of its value.

 The other major cryptocurrencies posted similar losses.
 Over the same span, the major stock markets posted losses that were around 10%.
 Now, a single data point doesn't establish a pattern, but it's clear which investors took the biggest beating as the coronavirus effect began to batter markets.